SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 4. Change the page size

-   When you create a new database, beforing creating the first table, you can update the page size via:
+   When you create a new database, beforing creating the first table(or Page), you can update the page size via:

    ```
    :memory:> pragma page_size;